giladturok/CleanCV/README.md

 **Modern, minimal, and modular LaTeX CV template**

 Most academic LaTeX CVs are ugly, hard to use, or both.
-CleanCV gives you professional typography, clean design, effortless customization, and advanced features — so you can focus on research, not formatting.
+CleanCV gives you clean design, effortless customization, and advanced features — so you can focus on your research, not formatting.

 See the [example cv](example_cv.pdf) or preview the first 2 pages here (*content generated with Claude*):